UBC-MDS/pytextprep/README.md

 The main functions of this package are:

-- `remove_punctu` : Removes punctuation from a list of tweets
+- `remove_punct` : Removes punctuation from a list of tweets

 - `extract_ngram`: Extracts n-grams from a list of tweets